-Myofascial pain occurs when pressure on sensitive “trigger points” in your muscles result in pain in other, seemingly unrelated points on the body.
+Myofascial pain occurs when pressure on sensitive “trigger points” in your muscles causes pain in other, seemingly unrelated points on your body.

 This referred pain can be caused by muscle tension or repetitive motion, and often worsens with time.

-A physical therapist in Washington DC can help.
+As a physical therapist in Washington DC, we can help.

 Here at Capitol Physical Therapy, we employ a number of different methods to help deal with chronic pain, including a technique called dry needling.